Thailand is one destination that you definitely don’t want to miss from your Asia travel itinerary.

 Is it Easy to Get There?

-Getting to the Full Moon Party is easy, even if you don’t speak Thai.
+Getting to the Full Moon Party solo is possible, even if you don’t speak Thai.
 If you are arriving from overseas you will probably fly into the Thai capital of Bangkok (find cheap flights on Skyscanner).
 Spend a couple of nights in Bangkok to explore the temples, floating markets and the famous traveler hub of Koh San Road.

 Then take the overnight bus or train south, these can be booked online or at travel agents in Bangkok.
 Head straight to the Full Moon Party and be sure to plan your itinerary to include spending time hoping between the beautiful beaches of the south.